-- The cover of the laboratory report must be downloaded from the webpage. - The lab report can only be 6 pages long plus the required report cover and mandatory annex - A mandatory annex to the 6 pages needs to contain the following: - A scanned copy of the hand written notes which were signed upon completion of the laboratory measurement, and which contain all the tables of all the data which was recorded. - The uploaded zip file must contain an excel file in which the calculations were made and the pdf of the laboratory report.
+- Requirements of laboratory reports - The cover of the laboratory report must be downloaded from the web site. - The lab report can only be 6 pages long plus the required report cover and mandatory annex - A mandatory annex to the 6 pages needs to contain the following: - A scanned copy of the hand written notes which were signed upon completion of the laboratory measurement, and which contain all the tables of all the data which was recorded. - The uploaded zip file must contain an excel file in which the calculations were made and the pdf of the laboratory report. - ALL LABORATORY REPORTS NEED TO BE ORIGINAL AND MADE BY THE LAB GROUP!
+ANY MEASUREMENT LEADERS SUBMITTING WORK WHICH WAS NOT SOLELY PRODUCED BY THE GROUP, WITHOUT CITING THE APPROPRIATE SOURCE, WILL BE REPORTED TO THE DEAN'S OFFICE AND THE ETHICS COMMITTEE IN ACCORDANCE WITH THE RULES OF THE TVSz.

-- •ALL LABORATORY REPORTS NEED TO BE ORIGINAL AND MADE BY THE LAB GROUP!
-ANY MEASUREMENT LEADERS SUBMITTING WORK WHICH WAS NOT SOLELY PRODUCED BY THE GROUP, WITHOUT CITING THE APPROPRIATE SOURCE, WILL HAVE TO FACE THE CONSEQUENCES OF THEIR ACTIONS! - •The reports are evaluated within 2 days, and a message is sent to the student through the poseidon network informing the student whether the report was accepted or not.
+- •The reports are evaluated within 2 working days, and a message is sent to the student through the poseidon network informing the student whether the report was accepted or not.
 If the report is unacceptable, there is one opportunity to resubmit the report by the following Sunday at midnight. - •Please note that in some cases the reports need to be submitted earlier in order to make sure that presentations can be presented when needed.